ejeschke/ginga/doc/manual/operation.rst

-``[RV]`` The image can also be transformed in the channel :ref:`sec-plugins-preferences` (see "Transform Preferences") which has checkboxes for flip X, flip Y, swap XY and a box for rotation by degrees.
+``[RV]`` The image can also be transformed in the channel :ref:`sec-plugins-preferences` (see "Transform Preferences") which has checkboxes for flip X, flip Y, swap XY and a box for rotation by degrees, or by using the corresponding buttons in the Toolbar plugin.

 .. rubric:: Footnotes